 Local information sharing - Buckinghamshire’s My Care Record

-Your patient record (My Care Record) is held securely and confidentially on this practice’s electronic system.
+Your patient record is held securely and confidentially on this practice’s electronic system.
 If you require attention from a health or social care professional, such as an Emergency Department, Minor Illness and Injury Unit, 111, Out Of Hours location, or specialised local health and social care team, those treating you are better able to give appropriate care if information from your GP patient record is available to them.
 This information can be locally shared electronically via My Care Record.

-In all cases, your information is only used by authorised health and social care professionals in organisation involved in providing or supporting your direct care.
+In all cases, your information is only used by authorised health and social care professionals in organisations involved in providing or supporting your direct care.
 Your permission will be asked before the information is accessed, other than in exceptional circumstances (e.g. emergencies) if the health care professional is unable to ask you and this is deemed to be in your best interests, the reason for access will then be logged.
 Records and their access are audited by nominated privacy officers, on a regular basis to ensure compliance.

 If you wish to opt-out of My Care Record please return a completed opt-out form to the practice.